Back to all Articles

 While job boards and newspapers will contain some roles, it is more likely that his first role will come from a direct application to an organisation.
 Read the business section of newspapers with his career in mind.
 An announcement of an award or a sales boost often indicates that new jobs are following.
 Develop of list of target companies in his desired location.
 Many do not advertise roles, relying instead on speculative applications.
 This approach will require patience and persistence but managed correctly could lead to success.

-This article was originally published in the business section of The Sunday Independent on the 29th of October 2017, and the original version can be found here.
+This article was originally published in the business section of The Sunday Independent on the 29th of October 2017,.
+View the original version of this article here ' How can I tell my sister her son is not a suitable candidate for a position in my office?'.

 Caroline Ward - Senior Occupational Psychology Consultant